isc-projects/stork/doc/user/install.rst

 can also be built on other modern systems, but ISC's testing capabilities are modest.
 We encourage users to try running Stork on other OSes not on this list and report their findings to ISC.

-We put the main effort into ensuring compatibility with live Ubuntu and RHEL long-time-support (LTS) versions.
+Our main effort goes into ensuring compatibility with live Ubuntu and RHEL long-time-support (LTS) versions.

-The table below describes the checks performed on the particular operating systems.
+The table below describes the checks performed on each particular operating system.

-.. csv-table:: Compatibility of the operating systems
+.. csv-table:: Operating-system compatibility
    :file: compatible-systems.csv
    :header-rows: 1